 The mid-to-late-noughties see PS4 develop a reputation as the go-to console for exclusives.
 Treasure-hunting action-adventure Uncharted 4: A Thief’s End, apocalyptic survival game The Last of Us Part II, and incredible baseball simulation MLB The Show are only available on Sony’s machine, and help give it an unassailable sales lead.

 At the close of the decade PS4 has sold 108.9 million units, to Xbox One’s 46.9 million.

 November 2020: History repeats itself

 Microsoft’s Xbox Series X and Sony’s PS5 go on sale within one day of each other, and both consoles score praiseworthy reviews for their uncannily lifelike visuals and lightning processor speeds.
-But like seven years beforehand there aren’t enough consoles to go round, with pandemic restrictions denting availability further.
+But, like seven years before, there aren’t enough consoles to go round, with pandemic restrictions denting availability further.